ansys/pyansys-dev-guide/doc/source/library_description/doc_directory.rst

   use case scenarios, and descriptive examples explaining methodologies.
 - Examples consisting of `Jupyter Notebooks <https://jupyter.org/>`_.
-- Contributing section, which can be linked to the general "Contributing" section in this documentation for the "About" repository.
+- Contributing section, which can be linked to the general "Contributing" section in this developer's guide.